halt-dos/wiki-base/docs/community-waf/docs/waf/rules/firewall_rules.md

 Users are allowed to specify the URI.
 Specify the URI on which the firewall rule will be applied.

 #### Method
-Users are allowed to specify the HTTP method on which the rule will be applied i.e. All, GET, POST, PUT, DELETE, HEAD, OPTIONS.
+Users are allowed to specify the HTTP method on which the rule will be applied i.e. ANY, GET, POST, PUT, DELETE, HEAD, OPTIONS.

 #### Rule Action
 Users are allowed to specify the action to be taken for the request matched i.e. No Action, Drop, Record, Bypass, Redirect, Temporary Blacklist, Send Challenge, Skip Learning.